RedMadRobot/figma-export/README.md

 By default, if you support dark mode your figma project must contains two files.
 One should contains a dark color palette, and the another light color palette.
 If you would like to specify light and dark colors in the same file, you can do so with the `useSingleFile` configuration option.
 You can then denote dark mode colors by adding a suffix like `_dark`.
 The suffix is also configurable.
 See [config](Config.md) for more information in the colors section.

 The light color palette may contain more colors than the dark color palette.
-If a light-only color is present, it will be considered a universal color for the iOS color palette.
+If a light-only color is present, it will be considered as universal color for the iOS color palette.
 Names of the dark colors must match the light colors.

 Example